Mahtab-Jeyhani/Coca-Cola-stock-prediction/README.md

 # Coca-Cola-stock-prediction
-Predicting Coca-Cola Stock with RBF, Linear, and Polynomial Neural Networks
+Predicting Coca-Cola Stock with RBF, Linear, and Polynomial Neural Networks using Kaggle data